 Tactile sensors are primarily designed to mimic mechanoreceptors, particularly for detecting mechanical pressure.
 The main objectives of tactile sensors are to determine the location, shape, and intensity of contacts.
-These properties are determined by measuring the instantaneous pressure or force applied to the sensor's surface on multiple contact points.
-Also, the contact's late effects, i.e., body-borne vibrations, may carry relevant information.
-Body-borne vibrations are not as commonly measured or exploited as part of haptic sensing; however, there are some examples and it is becoming an active area of research \citep[e.g.,][]{JuinaQuilachamin2023Biomimetic, Bonner2021AU, Toprak2018Evaluating}, including sensors that are inspired by the hair follicle receptors or ciliary structure \citep{Alfadhel2015Magnetic, Kamat2019Bioinspired} and that have been proven effective in obtaining information about the texture of objects \citep{Ribeiro2020Highly, Ribeiro2020Fruit}.
+These properties are determined by measuring the instantaneous pressure or force applied to the sensor's surface at multiple contact points.
+In addition to quasi-static contact information, the late effects of contact, that is, body-borne vibrations, may carry relevant information.
+Body-borne vibrations are not as commonly measured or exploited as part of haptic sensing, but there are examples, and this is becoming an active area of research \citep[e.g.,][]{ZaiElAmri2026VibroSense, JuinaQuilachamin2023Biomimetic, Bonner2021AU, Toprak2018Evaluating}.
+This includes sensors inspired by hair follicle receptors or ciliary structures \citep{Alfadhel2015Magnetic, Kamat2019Bioinspired} that have been shown to be effective in obtaining information about the texture of objects \citep{Ribeiro2020Highly, Ribeiro2020Fruit}.

-Thermoceptors, although an integral part of human haptic perception, are typically not classified as tactile sensors within robotic applications.
-However, they are sometimes included because they might help compensate for thermal effects \citep{Tomo2016Design}, thus helping to obtain a more robust electronic signal related to pressure or vibrations, or because they might help to classify the material of the object in contact \citep{Wade2017Force}.
-In contrast, nociceptors have not yet been developed as part of haptic or tactile sensing per se, but can be and have been implemented in software based on the limitations of robots \citep{Navarro-Guerrero2017Improving, Navarro-Guerrero2017Effects}.

-Overall, artificial tactile sensors are much less established than artificial visual receptors, e.g., RGB(-D) cameras, and event-based cameras.
-Technologies for tactile sensing have been developed since the early 1970s and have undergone significant improvements in the past decade \citep{Dahiya2010Tactile, Dahiya2013Tactile, Kappassov2015Tactile}.
-However, the field remains young, and there are no widely accepted solutions.
-Several transduction methods have been explored, including capacitive \citep{Larson2016Highly}, piezoelectric \citep{Seminara2013Piezoelectric}, piezoresistive \citep{Jung2015Piezoresistive}, optical \citep{Ward-Cherrier2018TacTip, Kuppuswamy2020SoftBubble}, fiber optics \citep{Polygerinos2010MRICompatible}, and magnetic \citep{Jamone2015Highly}.
-Table~\ref{tab:transduction-mechanisms} summarizes the advantages and disadvantages of the different transduction principles for detecting mechanical pressure.
-For additional information, please refer to \cite{Chi2018Recent}.